ar-io/ant-pilot/README.md

 Make sure to update the variables at the top of each tool's `.ts` file, as well as the local wallet file in `constants.ts`

 - `create-gnt` creates a new GNT with arweave data pointer
+- `create-gnt-and-buy-record` creates a new GNT with arweave data pointer and then registers it in the GNS Registry
 - `create-test-gnt` creates a new GNT with arweave data pointer on RedStone Testnet
 - `deploy-contract` deploys a new GNT Contract to mainnet
 - `deploy-test-contract` deploys a new GNT Contract to Redstone Testnet